 Medicines were stored safely and securely and in accordance with the manufacturer's instructions.
 Medicine storage areas were clean, tidy and well organised.
 There were systems in place to alert staff of the expiry dates of medicines with a limited shelf life, once opened.
-The medicine refrigerator and oxygen equipment were checked at regular intervals.
+The medicine refrigerator was checked at regular intervals.

-There were examples of good practice found throughout the inspection in relation to staff training and competency assessment, the management of medicines on admission, the management of controlled drugs and the storage of medicines.
+There were examples of good practice in relation to staff training, competency assessment, and controlled drugs.